GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 Description
 -----------

-We can generate GMT animation sequences using a single-plot script that are repeated for each frame, with some variation.
-The **movie** module simplifies and hides many of the steps normally needed to set up a full-blown animation job.
-Instead, we can focus on composing the main plot and let the loop and assembly of images into a movie take place in the background.
+We can generate GMT animation sequences using a single-plot script that is repeated for each frame, with some variation using specific frame bariables.
+The **movie** module simplifies and hides most of the steps normally needed to set up a full-blown animation job.
+Instead, the user can focus on composing the main plot and let the parallel execution of frames and assembly of images into a movie take place in the background.

 Required Arguments
 ------------------